GeorgeDaoud3/SOFE4630U-MS3/README.md

          * **Table names**: **Readings**
          * **Select output record value format**: **AVRO**
          * **Timestamp column name**: **modified**
-         * **Input Kafka record key format**: **string**
       5. **Sizing**:
          * **Tasks**:1
       6. Review and launch:
          * **Connector name**: **MySQL2Kafka**

       The previous settings configured the connector to continuously query new records from a table (or set of tables) named **Readings** from a certain MySQL database, serialize each record as a message in Avro format, and produce the message into a Kafka topic.
 The Kafka topic name will be the same as the table(s) name with a prefix (**SM_**).
 The Avro schema will be automatically created by the connector. **Note**, we are using the **Readings** table created in the previous section to make things easier but it's not a must.
    3. It will take a few minutes until the connector is running.
 3. Check that a topic with the name SM_Readings is created and there are messages already received in the topic.
 4. To consume the messages, we will use three files; avroConsumer.py, cred.json, schema2.txt in the path **connectors/mysql/** at the GitHub repository.